Harry Lintsen: Career

-In 1986 Lintsen was named Scientific Director of the Foundation for the History of Technology (Stichting Historie der Techniek), housed at Eindhoven University of Technology.
+In 1986 Lintsen was named scientific director of the Foundation for the History of Technology (Stichting Historie der Techniek), housed at Eindhoven University of Technology.
 He became full professor sharing his time between Eindhoven and Delft University of Technology in 1990.
 During the academic year 1994-1995 Lintsen was visiting professor at the University of Pennsylvania, Philadelphia in the United States.

+As a project leader, Lintsen helped shape the extensive research project Technology in the Netherlands, which brought together various Dutch historians, resulted in many dissertations, and contributed to studies on the history of major Dutch companies.
+The results of the research were compiled in the thirteen-volume standard work in Dutch.
+An English compilation of the history of technology of the Netherlands in the twentieth century Technology and the Making of the Netherlands was published MIT Press.

+In his research and teaching, Lintsen reflected critically on the role of technology and the great responsibility engineers have in shaping it.
+This increasingly became the focus of his research, including the work he developed after his retirement in 2010.
+The relationships between technological development, broad prosperity, sustainability, and the future became central themes in his work.
+An English compilation of the project was published un the title Well-being, sustainability and social development: The Netherlands 1850-2050 published by Springer.

 In 2003 Lintsen was decorated by Queen Beatrix as an Officer in the Order of Orange-Nassau.